johannes42x/nutritionOS/0 - nutritionOS (english)/presets/spices/README.md

-# GewuerzPantry – Verwendung
+# GewuerzPantry – Usage

-Dieses Verzeichnis enthält ein vorkonfiguriertes Gewürz- und Aromapantry für nutritionOS.
+This directory contains a preconfigured spice and flavor pantry for nutritionOS.

+## Basic principle

+nutritionOS explicitly allows users to manually define and maintain their own spices, seasonings, and flavor agents.
+If you do that, **you do not need this preset**.

+This preset is intended for users who want to work with a practical, universal baseline of spices and aromatics without entering them individually.

-## Grundprinzip
+## Using the preset

-nutritionOS erlaubt es ausdrücklich, eigene Gewürze, Aromen und Würzmittel manuell zu erfassen und zu hinterlegen.
-Wer das tut, **benötigt dieses Preset nicht**.

-Dieses Preset richtet sich an Nutzer:innen, die mit einer alltagstauglichen, universell einsetzbaren Grundausstattung arbeiten möchten, ohne diese selbst vollständig zu erfassen.

-## Verwendung des Presets

-Wenn dieses Gewürz-Preset geladen ist, geht nutritionOS davon aus, dass die hier hinterlegten Gewürze und Aromaträger **grundsätzlich verfügbar** sind.

-Auf dieser Annahme basierend:
-- werden Rezepte geschmacklich ausgearbeitet
-- werden Gerichte variiert und vertieft
-- werden Zutaten sinnvoll kombiniert und ergänzt

-Damit das zuverlässig funktioniert, sollten die unten aufgeführten Gewürze und Aromastoffe tatsächlich vorhanden sein.

-Die Liste kann als **Einkaufs- oder Bestandsliste** verwendet werden.

-## Enthaltene Gewürze und Aromaträger

-- Salz
+When this spice pantry preset is loaded, nutritionOS assumes that the listed spices and flavor agents are **generally available**.

+Based on that assumption, the system:
+- develops recipes with sufficient flavor depth
+- varies and refines dishes
+- combines ingredients in a coherent and practical way

+For this to work reliably, the listed spices and aromatics should actually be available.

+The list below can be used as a **shopping or inventory list**.

+## Included spices and flavor agents

-- Schwarzer Pfeffer
+- Salt
-- Paprika edelsüß
+- Black pepper
-- Geräuchertes Paprikapulver
+- Sweet paprika
+- Smoked paprika powder
 - Curry
-- Kurkuma
+- Turmeric
-- Kreuzkümmel (Cumin)
+- Cumin
-- Koriandersaat
+- Coriander seeds
-- Garam Masala
+- Garam masala
-- Pul Biber
+- Pul biber
-- Cayennepfeffer
+- Cayenne pepper
-- Ingwer (gemahlen)
+- Ground ginger
-- Knoblauchgranulat
+- Garlic granules
-- Zwiebelgranulat
+- Onion granules
 - Oregano
-- Thymian
-- Basilikum
-- Rosmarin
+- Thyme
-- Petersilie (getrocknet)
+- Basil
-- Dill (getrocknet)
+- Rosemary
-- Sumach
+- Dried parsley
-- Zitronenabrieb (getrocknet)
+- Dried dill
-- Orangenabrieb (getrocknet)
+- Sumac
+- Dried lemon zest
+- Dried orange zest
-- Rosenwasser
+- Rose water
-- Ahornsirup
+- Maple syrup
-- Agavendicksaft
+- Agave syrup
-- Honig
+- Honey
-- Hefeflocken
+- Nutritional yeast
-- Sojasauce
+- Soy sauce
-- Misopaste
+- Miso paste

-## Anpassung des Presets

-Dieses Preset ist **optional** und kann angepasst werden.

-Wenn ein Gewürz oder Aromaträger nicht verwendet werden soll:

-1. Den entsprechenden Eintrag aus dem **Inhaltsverzeichnis** entfernen
-2. Den zugehörigen Produkteintrag vollständig löschen

-Nach der Entfernung geht nutritionOS davon aus, dass dieser Aromaträger **nicht verfügbar** ist und berücksichtigt ihn entsprechend nicht mehr.
+## Customizing the preset

+This preset is **optional** and can be modified.

+If you do not want to use a specific spice or flavor agent:

+1. Remove the corresponding entry from the **index list**
+2. Remove the associated product entry completely

+After removal, nutritionOS will assume that the item is **not available** and will no longer use it in its suggestions.

-## Hinweis
+## Note

-Dieses GewuerzPantry ist ein **Grundlagen-Preset**.
-Es dient als infrastrukturelle Basis für alltagstaugliches Kochen und wird von einigen anderen nutritionOS-Presets vorausgesetzt oder ergänzt.
+This GewuerzPantry is a **foundational preset**.
+It provides basic flavor infrastructure for everyday cooking and is assumed or complemented by some other nutritionOS presets.

+It does not sell recommendations, but reduces setup and cognitive overhead when cooking.